編輯

 JavaScript: Problems

-The following table describes some common JavaScript problems and potential solutions.
+The following are common JavaScript problems and potential solutions.

 Problem Example Solution

 Expensive input handlers affecting response or animation.
 Touch, parallax scrolling.
 Let the browser handle touch and scrolls, or bind the listener as late as possible.
-See Expensive Input Handlers in Paul Lewis' runtime performance checklist.
+See Expensive Input Handlers in The Runtime Performance Checklist by Paul Lewis.

 Badly timed JavaScript affecting response, animation, load.
 User scrolls right after page load, setTimeout / setInterval.
-Optimize JavaScript runtime: use requestAnimationFrame, spread DOM manipulation over frames, use Web Workers.
+Optimize JavaScript runtime: use requestAnimationFrame, spread DOM manipulation over frames, use Web Workers; see Using Web Workers.

 Long-running JavaScript affecting response.
-The DOMContentLoaded event stalls as it is swamped with JS work.
-Move pure computational work to Web Workers.
+The DOMContentLoaded event stalls, because it's swamped with JavaScript work.
+Move pure computational work to Web Workers; see Using Web Workers.
 If you need DOM access, use requestAnimationFrame.

 Garbage-y scripts affecting response or animation.
 Garbage collection may happen anywhere.
 Write less garbage-y scripts.
-See Garbage Collection in Animation in Paul Lewis' runtime performance checklist.
+See Garbage Collection in Animations in The Runtime Performance Checklist by Paul Lewis.

 Style